Going off the grid is a big decision that must first be carefully weighed; are there other options?

 That means if you are paying R1500 now, in April it will go to R1800, next year to R2160, and in 2021 to R2592.
 R30,000 per annum is a lot to pay for power that is not reliable and sends you spikes that damage the wiring in your home and your electronic goods.
 The payback time for going solar is dropping every year.

-The other political factor, for which the municipality really should not be blamed, is that it is clearly Cosatu’s policy to go on regular prolonged strikes demanding what employers consider unreasonable in the way of wage increases.
+The other political factor, for which the municipality really should not be blamed, is that it is clearly Cosatu’s policy to go on regular prolonged strikes demanding what employers consider unreasonable wage increases.

 The net result is that Municipalities across the country have retrenched a large part their workforce, both the good and the bad, in favour of outsourcing the jobs to local contractors, many of them presumably previously employed by the local authority.